feathersjs/hooks/readme.md

 - Checking permissions
 - etc.

-To any function or class without having to change the original code.
+To a function or class without having to change its original code.

 <!-- TOC -->